mnaydenov/FreeImage-Sidecar/README.md

  - `FISidecar_RegisterPluginHEIF` will register the HEIF plugin and return the `FREE_IMAGE_FORMAT` for it.
  - `FISidecar_RegisterPluginAVIF` will register the AVIF plugin and return the `FREE_IMAGE_FORMAT` for it.

-> Both functions must be run as early as possible in your program, after FreeImage library itself is loaded, because they modify its global state.
+> Both functions must be run as early as possible in your program, after FreeImage library itself is initialized, because they modify its global state.
 Basically call these right after `FreeImage_Initialise`, in case of static FreeImage library.
 In case of dynamic FreeImage library, `Initialise` is called internally when the library is loaded.
 In that case, you can trigger a load by some non-image-loading APIs like `GetVersion` and call the `FISidecar_Register*` function(s) right after that.

 There are few new load options: